The push to vote 'uncommitted' to Biden in Michigan exceeds goal

 The campaign's goal was to get more than 10,000 votes, approximately the margin that former President Donald Trump defeated Hillary Clinton by in 2016 when turnout dropped compared to former President Barack Obama's reelection run four years earlier.

+A Biden campaign official, speaking on condition of anonymity, told NPR that while they will continue to work for every vote in November, they are heartened that the "uncommitted" share of the vote wasn't much higher than the 11% of uncommitted votes in 2012, the last time an incumbent Democratic president was on the ballot.
+That year there wasn't an organized effort to get people to vote uncommitted.
+The campaign is also pointing to the significant number of people who came out and voted for the president, about 600,000, despite it being a largely uncontested primary.
+That turnout is far better than 2012.

 In previous presidential primaries, the uncommitted option in Michigan has gotten thousands of votes.
-For comparison, in 2012, the last time that Democrats had an incumbent president on the ballot, over 20,000 chose to vote uncommitted in Michigan.
+For comparison, in 2012, the last time that Democrats had an incumbent president on the ballot, more than 20,000 people chose to vote uncommitted in Michigan.
+The number this time is about 101,000.

 Plus, in 2008, over 238,000 voted uncommitted as part of a movement to support former President Barack Obama's candidacy, who was not on the state primary ballot.

-Notably, Biden won Michigan in 2020 by over 150,000 votes.
+Notably, Biden won Michigan in 2020 by more than 150,000 votes.
 But organizers behind the Listen to Michigan campaign say the anger and hurt caused by the U.S. stance on the war in Gaza will pose severe problems for Democrats if they don't change course.

 As of 2020, there were over 200,000 registered voters in Michigan who identified as Muslim, and over 300,000 Michiganders identify as Middle Eastern or North African, according to data from the U.S. Census.